DarthParametric/KOTOR_Registry_Install_Path_Editor/README.md

-# KOTOR_Registry_Install_Path_Editor
+# KOTOR Registry Install Path Editor
-Allows Windows users to create install path registry keys for certain KOTOR modding tools
+Allows Windows users to create registry keys required for certain KOTOR modding tools that point to the installation path of non-CD versions such as GOG or Steam.